xro1dtcd/lab-guided-tutorial-transformers/README.md

 ## Deliverables

-- Downloaded notebook with your responses to each of the exercises.
+- Notebook with your responses to each of the exercises.

 ## Submission